Towards Unsupervised Single-Channel Blind Source Separation using Adversarial Pair Unmix-and-Remix: Discussion

 \section{Discussion}

 We make several comments about our work:

-\textbf{Priors:} Our method was shown to be effective at separating mixtures of images, using no prior information about the image content.
-Our method did not use image specific (or any other priors such as: repetition, sparsity or low-rank) and is therefore potentially extensible to all 2D signals.
+\textbf{Priors:} Our method was shown to be effective at separating mixtures of images, using no image specific priors such as repetition, sparsity or low-rank.
+It is therefore potentially extensible to all 2D signals.
+We make the general assumption that the distributions of the two signals are independent.

 \textbf{Spectrograms:} Preliminary experiments on spectrograms were not able to match the success of the method for image separation.
 We think that this is due to GAN modeling of images being more developed than that of spectrograms.
 We believe that with future progress in adversarial architecture for spectrograms, our technique will be able to separate audio clips.